David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The sacrifice of many officers and generals (e.g., at Rao Trang 3, Huong Hoa) and thousands of soldiers soaking in floodwaters is undeniable proof of their responsibility and bravery, not "acting."
 * This argument deliberately pits the traditional beauty of "mutual affection" among the people against the role of the State.
 In reality, State support acts as the backbone and coordinator, ensuring relief is effective and reaches the right places.
 * "People saving people" is a precious tradition, but without the State's direction and resources (vehicles, machinery, large-scale logistics), disaster response cannot be successful.

+**Allegation:** Spreads the slogan "only the people save the people", denying the Government's role; contrasts citizens' charity with State responsibility.
+* The State plays the leading role, coordinating and providing the largest resources (manpower, specialized vehicles, budget) that citizens cannot replace.
+* Citizen support is valuable but supplementary; denying the government's role is a despicable politicization of natural disasters aimed at dividing the people from the State.

 **Allegation:** Spreads fake news about dam failures, or claims disasters are "heaven's punishment" or due to "bad feng shui" of the regime; casts doubt on the transparency of relief efforts by the Fatherland Front.
 * Natural disasters are objective, extreme events due to climate change; superstitious attributions are malicious tactics to cause panic and incite opposition.